luebster/Node-Gulp-Setup/README.md

   * Enter npm install --global gulp-cli@2.0.1
 * In Windows Explorer, create a folder to store your Git repos.
 * Copy package.json to that folder
-* cd your command prompt to that folder
+* cd your command prompt to that folder and enter the command
-  * Enter npm install --save-dev
+  * npm install --save-dev
 * 💲💲💲